nyangweso-rodgers/computer-science-docs/10-ai/04-ai-agents/Readme.md

        - “List main modules and their purpose.”
        - “Explain the function parse_config and show where it’s used.”

+## LangGraph

+- **LangGraph** is a low-level orchestration framework for building, managing, and deploying long-running, stateful agents.

 # Resources and Tools

 ## [Sim](https://github.com/simstudioai/sim?tab=readme-ov-file) (GitHub Repo)